 The Iowa Department of Public Health's longtime communications director Polly Carver-Kimm filed suit on September 2, claiming she was wrongfully terminated, in violation of the state's whistleblower law.
 Stephen Gruber-Miller first reported on the lawsuit for the Des Moines Register.
 I've enclosed below the District Court filing and Carver-Kimm's parallel claims filed with the State Appeal Board.

-Carver-Kimm was the lead media contact for IDPH thirteen years before she was told to resign or be fired in mid-July.
+Carver-Kimm was the lead media contact at IDPH for thirteen years before she was told to resign or be fired in mid-July.
 Her attorney, Tom Duff, has represented other well-known Iowans who have sued the state on whistleblower claims or alleging wrongful termination, including former criminal investigator Larry Hedlund (who had caught the SUV carrying then Governor Terry Branstad speeding) and former Department of Human Services Director Jerry Foxhoven.

 The day she was ousted, Carver-Kimm told the Des Moines Register's Tony Leys she was "embarrassed and saddened by the way the media has been treated during COVID."
 She asserted that she was stripped of her duties and eventually removed for being too open with journalists seeking information about the pandemic.